The Organic Coffee Lifestyle – a sustainable approach to enjoying coffee.

 Is there a Green way to grind and brew your coffee beans?

-When it comes to grinding your beans, simply choose a hand grinder rather than an electrical model.
+When it comes to grinding your beans, simply choose a manual coffee mill rather than an electrical model.
 Zero power consumption.

 As for coffee makers, some are more environmentally friendly than other.

-Perhaps the least Green coffee makers are the new K-cup single-serve coffee makers.
-In addition to the environmental costs associated with manufacturing these complex chunks of plastic and metal, there is also the issue of the disposal of millions of empty K-cups.
+Perhaps the least Green coffee makers are the new K-cup single-serve coffee makers and similar systems.
+In addition to the environmental costs associated with manufacturing these complex chunks of plastic and metal, there is also the issue of the disposal of millions of empty K-cups, cups and capsules.
 Where do their go?
 Into our landfills and incinerators.

-At the other end of the spectrum, you have a beautifully simple brewer like the French press.
+At the other end of the spectrum, you have a beautifully simple brewer like the press pot.
 It’s just a glass jug with vertical sides, and no moving parts other than when you push the plunger down by hand.
 No electricity required.

-And once you have made your French press coffee, there are no plastic cups or even paper filters to throw away.
-Just the used, wet coffee grounds.
+And once you have made your press pot coffee, there are no plastic cups or even paper filters to throw away.
+Just the used, wet coffee grinds.
+A brewer like the Chemex is just as good because, as you can see from the photo above, you can put both the filter and the grinds in the compost

 The organic coffee lifestyle completes a full circle...